domin-mnd/portfolio/docs/carousel-page.md

 document.querySelectorAll('.mantine-Carousel-slide, canvas')?.forEach((element: Element) => {
   element.addEventListener('wheel', scroll);
 });

+// Unix timestamp of scroll to not let user scroll carousel
+// More than once in 200ms period let deltaUnix: number = 0;

 /**
  * Scroll a slide up or down based on the wheel delta
  * @param {Event & WheelEventInit} event Wheel event from the scrollable card